 - All drivers of high-profile vehicles must successfully complete a safety course for high profile vehicles.
 Contact the Safety and Risk Management Department, Business Services for more information.

 - The use of 15-passenger vans for university activities is prohibited.
 15-passenger vans are of particular safety concern as the National Highway Traffic Safety Administration has been publishing advisories regarding these vans with multiple fatality accidents attributed to the use of these vehicles.

 - If smaller passenger vans are used, the number of passengers traveling in a van shall not exceed the manufactures rated passenger and load capacity.
 Equipment and baggage must not obstruct the driver’s vision in any way.

 USE OF PERSONAL VEHICLES BY STUDENTS

-The use of personal vehicles by student athletes for travel to out-of-town games and events covered by this policy is prohibited Students, however, may drive themselves to in-town games and practices, whether on or off campus.
+The use of personal vehicles by student athletes for travel to out-of-town games and events covered by this policy is prohibited.
+Students, however, may drive themselves to in-town games and practices, whether on or off campus.
 Student athletes who drive their privately owned vehicles assume responsibility for the liability for themselves and any passengers traveling in their vehicle.
-The student’s personal auto insurance will be primary at all times when the student uses their personal vehicle for University travel activities.
+The student’s personal auto insurance will be always primary when the student uses their personal vehicle for university travel activities.

 Students driving privately owned vehicles within the U.S. must have a valid Texas or other state driver license and possess personal automobile insurance coverage as mandated by the state of Texas, and their vehicles must have a current state inspection and registration.